SSShogunn/SpiceSafari/README.md

 ## Usage

+- **User Authentication**:
+  - Register a new account.
+  - Log in to access personalized features.

+- **Recipe Management**:
-- Add, edit, and delete recipes to manage your collection.
+  - Add, edit, and delete spice-rich recipes.
-- Explore a variety of recipes organized by categories.
+  - Share your unique recipes with the community.

+- **Recipe Search**:
+  - Utilize the search button to explore recipes online through an external API.

 ## Contributing